yggdrasil-network/yggdrasil-network.github.io/index.md

 sitemap: true
 ---

 Yggdrasil is a new experimental compact routing scheme.
 It is designed to be a future-proof and decentralised alternative to the structured routing protocols commonly used today on the Internet, as well as an enabling technology for future large-scale mesh networks.

-The highlights of Yggdrasil are that it is:
+Yggdrasil is:

 <div id='indexicons'>
     <div class='icon'>